FJC Fellowship: Applicant Information

-- Fellows have the opportunity to visit 1-2 other Jewish camps in session during summer 2022, to gain exposure to the wider Jewish camp network.
+Fellows visit 1-2 other Jewish camps in session during summer 2024, to gain exposure to the wider Jewish camp network.

-Ideal applicants are graduating college seniors or recent graduates who have experience with and a passion for Jewish camp.
-Applicants should be ready to spend the summer of 2022 at their home Jewish day or overnight camp.
-Applicants may apply for up to 2 Fellowship positions.
+Ideal applicants are graduating college seniors or recent graduates who have a passion for Jewish camp, and a desire to pursue Jewish camp as a career.
+Applicants should be ready to spend the summer of 2024 at Jewish day or overnight camp.

 Here is how the process works:

-- Step 1: Pre-Application – Talk with your camp director!
-Since this is a long term commitment between the Fellow, FJC and the home camp, be sure to speak with your camp director first to see if this is a good fit right now for the camp organization too.
+Step 1: – Now is the time to talk with your camp director!
+The FJC Fellowship is a long-term commitment between the Fellow, FJC, and a Jewish camp.
+Before moving on to step 2, be sure to speak with your camp director first to see if this is a good fit right now for the camp organization too.

-- Step 2: Application – Prospective Fellows complete an online application and camp directors complete an online reference form and sign a Participation Agreement with FJC.
-It is the applicant’s responsibility to ensure both parts of the application (theirs and the camp director’s) are submitted by the deadline.
+Step 2: FJC Fellowship Application – You will complete an online application consisting of a resume, written and video components.
+Your camp director must also complete an online reference form on your behalf and sign a Participation Agreement with FJC.
+It is the applicant’s responsibility to ensure both parts of the application (yours and the camp director’s) are submitted by the deadline.

-- Step 3: Interviews – there will be 2-3 rounds of interviews for finalist candidates.
-Interviews will occur in early to mid March, and applicants and camps will be informed of their selection by late March.
+Step 3: Interviews – there will be 2-3 rounds of interviews for finalist candidates.
+Interviews will occur in mid to late March, and applicants and camps will be informed of their selection by early April.

 Please contact Julie Finkelstein with any questions.